Athelington: Church of St Peter

 The church of St Peter is medieval in origin and was majorly restored both internally and externally in 1873–1874.
-The early 14th century nave and chancel are made of flint rubble with stone dressings with the 15th century tower being constructed of knapped flint with an admixture of red brick.
+The early 14th-century nave and chancel are made of flint rubble with stone dressings, with the 15th-century tower being constructed of knapped flint with an admixture of red brick.
 There is a bare-faced flint porch which was added in 1873 with a memorial inscription.
-Three bells hang in the tower all cast in 1450 by John Magges of Norwich and are currently unringable, the largest weigh approximately 4.5cwt and has a diameter of 28 inches.
+Three bells hang in the tower all cast in 1450 by John Magges of Norwich and are currently unringable, the largest weigh approximately 4.5 cwt and has a diameter of 28 inches.

 Governance

-The parish is part of the historic Hoxne Hundred.
+The parish was part of the historic Hoxne Hundred.
 Between 1894 and 1934 it was in Hoxne Rural District before transferring to Hartismere Rural District which in turn was abolished in 1974 by the Local Government Act 1972.

 Today Athelington lies in the Mid Suffolk District of the shire county of Suffolk.
 The four tiers of government & their respective representatives are: